 - 4.1 Expenditures should be supported in a manner which enables the evaluation of the project performance in financial and substantive terms. - Any Beneficiary implementing a project is obliged to maintain separate accounting records for the project in a manner which enables the identification of individual accounting and bank operations.
 Any Beneficiary implementing the project is obliged to open and maintain a separate bank account for the period of project implementation. - 4.2 Beneficiaries who are not obliged to maintain any accounting records under applicable laws (the Accounting Act, tax laws), are obliged to record documents involving transactions made in relation to project implementation (accounting ledgers and tax ledgers). - Expenditures should be supported by issued invoices or by accounting documents of equivalent evidential value.
 Original accounting documents supporting direct expenditures must be described properly in a manner which shows their connection to the implemented project.
 The document description should include project contract number, WP/task number in line with the timetable for implementing the project under which a given expenditure has been incurred, the eligible expenditure amount in relation to a given WP/task, and cost category.
 All invoices (accounting documents) should bear a stamp with the individual project/ accounting number.
-The data should also be included in documents involving the payment of each of the invoices. - 4.3 By the end of the project period, the Project Promoter is obliged to submit a proof of expenditure, certifying that the claimed costs are incurred in accordance with the national law and accounting practices of the project partner's country, known further as a 'certificate on financial statements'.
+The data should also be included in documents involving the payment of each of the invoices. - 4.3 Incurred expenditure reported through the annual and final reports will be subject to administrative verifications before the report is approved.
+Verifications to be carried out may cover administrative, financial, technical and physical aspects of projects, as appropriate, and will be in accordance with the principle of proportionality.